|

 a system that allows insured to choose their doctors and health facilities.

-The monthly premiums are typically higher compared to the HMO, but it
+The monthly premiums are typically higher compared to HMO plans, but it

 has major advantages over the HMO system.
 As with the HMO, the IN-NETWORK